Giving Compass’ Take:

 Some U.S. communities perform consistently well on The Commonwealth Fund’s Scorecard on Local Health System Performance.
 Hoping to learn what drives health system change, we decided to look at a different set of standouts on the most recent scorecard: the most improved.

 We found that just a handful of regional health care markets — 14 of 306 — advanced on a majority of the 2016 local scorecard’s 33 trending indicators of health care access, quality, cost, and outcomes.
 Half were communities that had poverty rates above the national average, demonstrating that the capacity to improve is not limited to those areas with ample resources.

-Read the full article by Sarah Klein, Martha Hostetter and Douglas McCarthy published by The Commonwealth Fund.
+Read the full article about improving healthcare systems locally by Sarah Klein, Martha Hostetter and Douglas McCarthy at The Commonwealth Fund.

 Looking for a way to get involved?

 Impact Philanthropy is a fascinating topic, and others found these events, galas, conferences and volunteering opportunities aggregated by Giving Compass to be relevant for individuals with a passion for Impact Philanthropy.